brillcp/Networking/README.md

 This is useful if you have any data model objects that you want to send as parameters in any requests.

 ### Check HTTP status codes
 Sometimes it can be useful to just check for a HTTP status code when a response comes back.
-Use `responsePublisher` to make the send the request and get back the status code in the response:
+Use `responsePublisher` to send a request and get back the status code in the response:
 ```swift
 import Networking